43 Clarkson Street, 1A

-Rene Ricard (b.
-1946, d.
-2014) was an American poet and painter.
+Rene Ricard (1946 - 2014) was an American poet and painter.
 Ricard's work has appeared in influential literary, art, and popular publications and he has contributed profoundly to the cultural discourse of his era.
-He was one of America's most controversial arbiters of taste.

-By the early 80s, having achieved stature in the art world through his influential essays, was acknowledged to have launched the careers of painters Jean-Michel Basquiat and Keith Haring (most notably).
-His breakthrough 1981 essay “The Radiant Child” for Artforum magazine is considered to be at the forefront 20th century art writing: a slim shelf with very few other occupants.
+By the early 1980s, having achieved stature in the art world through his influential essays, Ricard was acknowledged to have launched the careers of painters Jean-Michel Basquiat and Keith Haring (most notably).
+His breakthrough 1981 essay on Basquiat, “The Radiant Child” in Artforum magazine, is considered to be at the forefront of 20th-century art writing: a slim shelf with very few other occupants.

 In 1979 DIA Foundation inaugurated its publishing arm with Rene Ricard 1979-1980.
-The fact that this turquoise-covered book of poems appears in photographs taken on the beach in Nan Goldin's The Ballad of Sexual Dependency illustrates its ubiquity as summer reading in 1979.
+The fact that this turquoise-covered book of poems appears in photographs taken on the beach in Nan Goldin's The Ballad of Sexual Dependency illustrates its ubiquity as summer reading at that time.

-In the late 1980s Ricard began to develop his poems into paintings, a process which he continues to explore.
-Occasionally Ricard paints directly on antique prints or found paintings, a method used when creating the 2004 CD cover for Shadows Collide With People, an album of songs written and performed by John Frusciante.
+In the late 1980s Ricard began to develop his poems into paintings.
+Occasionally Ricard would paint directly on antique prints or found paintings, a method used when creating the 2004 CD cover for Shadows Collide With People, an album of songs written and performed by John Frusciante.
 Paintings and Drawings (Percival Press), a full color monograph of works created over a twenty-year period, was published in 2003.

 In his later work Ricard expanded his ambition, working in a larger scale (up to 8 feet) with fully integrated imagery and text.